dankelley/sextant/README.md

 *H* = *L*tan *θ* is the inferred height.](fig1.png)

-As illustrated above, you can find the height *H* of a flagpole, tree, building, etc., on flat ground, by pacing off[1] a horizontal distance *L* from it’s base, and then finding the angle *θ* to the top.
+As illustrated above, you can find the height *H* of a flagpole, tree, building, etc., on flat ground, by pacing off a horizontal distance *L* from it’s base, and then finding the angle *θ* to the top.
 The height above is then given by where *H*<sub>*e*</sub> is the height of your eye above the ground, which you may take to be your height.
+Note that the result will be in “pace” units, but you can convert that easily to metres or feet by counting the number of paces you take to cross some number of sidewalk paving stones, then measuring the length of one stone with a ruler, to develop a conversion factor.

 If you don’t have a calculator handy, you may use the table in the Appendix to get the tan *θ*, and carry out the calculation by hand to a